Coal mining: United States

-Coal was mined in America in the early 18th century, and commercial mining started around 1730 in Midlothian, Virginia.
+Coal began being mined in the United States in the early 18th century, and commercial mining started around 1730 in Midlothian, Virginia.

-The American share of world coal production remained steady at about 20 percent from 1980 to 2005, at about 1 billion short tons per year.
+The U.S. share of world coal production remained steady at about 20 percent from 1980 to 2005, at about 1 billion short tons per year.
 The United States was ranked as the second highest coal producing country in the world in 2010, and possesses the largest coal reserves in the world.
 In 2008 then-President George W. Bush stated that coal was the most reliable source of electricity.

-However, in 2011 President Barack Obama said that the US should rely more on cleaner sources of energy that emit lower or no carbon dioxide pollution.
-For a time, while domestic coal consumption for electric power was being displaced by natural gas, exports were increasing.
-US net coal exports increased ninefold from 2006 to 2012, peaked at 117 million short tons in 2012, then declined to 63 million tons in 2015.
+In 2011, U.S. president Barack Obama said that the U.S. should rely more on cleaner sources of energy that emit lower or no carbon dioxide pollution.
+For a time, while domestic coal consumption for electric power was being displaced by natural gas, exports grew.
+U.S. net coal exports increased ninefold from 2006 to 2012, peaked at 117 million short tons in 2012, then declined to 63 million tons in 2015.
 In 2015, 60% of net US exports went to Europe, 27% to Asia.
 US coal production increasingly comes from strip mines in the western United States, such as from the Powder River Basin in Wyoming and Montana.

-Coal has come under continued price pressure from natural gas and renewable energy sources, which has resulted in a rapid decline of coal in the U.S. and several notable bankruptcies including Peabody Energy.
-On 13 April 2016 it reported, that its revenue had reduced by 17 percent as coal prices fell and that it had lost two billion dollars the previous year.
+Coal has come under continued price pressure from natural gas and renewable energy, which has resulted in a rapid decline of coal in the U.S. and several notable bankruptcies including Peabody Energy.
+On 13 April 2016 the company reported that its revenue had reduced by 17 percent as coal prices fell and that it had lost two billion dollars the previous year.
 It then filed Chapter 11 bankruptcy on 13 April 2016.
-The Harvard Business Review discussed retraining coal workers for solar photovoltaic employment because of the rapid rise in U.S. solar jobs.
-A 2016 study indicated that this was technically possible and would account for only 5% of the industrial revenue from a single year to provide coal workers with job security in the energy industry as whole.
+Harvard Business Review addressed retraining coal workers for solar photovoltaic employment because of the rapid rise in U.S. solar jobs.
+A 2016 study indicated that this was technically possible and would account for only 5% of the industrial revenue from a single year to provide coal workers with job security in the energy industry as a whole.

 Donald Trump pledged to bring back coal jobs during the 2016 US presidential election, and as president he announced plans to reduce environmental protection, particularly by repealing the Clean Power Plan (CPP).
-However, industry observers have warned that this might not lead to a boom in mining jobs A 2019 projection by the Energy Information Administration estimated that coal production without CPP would decline over coming decades at a faster rate than indicated in the agency's 2017 projection, which had assumed the CPP was in effect.
+However, industry observers have warned that this might not lead to a boom in mining jobs.

+A 2019 projection by the Energy Information Administration estimated that coal production without CPP would decline over coming decades at a faster rate than indicated in the agency's 2017 projection, which had assumed the CPP was in effect.

+Vietnam

+The Quang Yen coalfield was discovered in Vietnam in the 1880s.
+Vinacomin estimates coal reserves in Vietnam at 50 billion tons, concentrated in the Northeastern basin and the Red River Delta coalfield.